 - Gibraltar is a British Overseas Territory and has been under British rule since 1713, enabling the Royal Navy to control the "gate" between the Atlantic Ocean and Mediterranean Sea.
 The Rock of Gibraltar was one of the "Pillars of Hercules" and marked the edge of the known world in ancient times.
 The top of the rock is home to the only wild monkey population in Europe, a troop of Barbary macaques.

-Day 12: Day trip to Doñana National Park, a UNESCO World Heritage site, home to many rare wildlife, such as the Iberian lynx
+Day 12: Day trip to Doñana National Park, where you will explore this UNESCO World Heritage site in a large 4WD vehicle designed to navigate the park's sand dunes